pzlav/Start_DE_mipt_project/readme.txt

-Graduation assignment on Start to Data Engineering from MIPT
+Graduation assignment for Start to Data Engineering from MIPT

 Basic DWH prototype:
 	- Some DDL from excel based metadata